 2. Shape of the Materials

-The type of mechanism to feed materials to the extruder screw the machine incorporates will vary depending on the shape that the materials to be recycled have before entering the pelletizing machine.
+The type of mechanism to feed materials to the extruder screw, which is an important consideration in different types of plastic recycling, will vary depending on the shape that the materials to be recycled have before entering the pelletizing machine.
 Recycling machines can be equipped with the following units depending on the shape of the material to be processed:

 Cutter-compactor